Skip to main content

 Flood Control District of Maricopa County (FCDMC)

 Visit the FCDMC website for information about the district's services, current flood control projects, and flood safety guidelines.
-See also Maricopa County Emergency Management
+See also Maricopa County Emergency Management.

 Mosquitos

 Wet weather can result in standing water that can trigger an increase in mosquito populations.
 Call Maricopa County Vector Control at 602-506-6616 for complaints regarding mosquitoes around standing water.
-Learn more about Monsoon Mosquitos.

 After the Storm